 An ultrafiltration system, on the other hand, doesn’t remove dissolved solids and salts from water; only substances that are suspended (or those that float on the surface) in the water.
 However, what makes this filtration treatment better than the majority of water filters is that it works on a microscopic level.

-You can find out more about the differences between ultrafiltration and reverse osmosis processes in my ultrafiltration vs reverse osmosis comparison guide.
+You can find out more about the differences between ultrafiltration and reverse osmosis processes in our ultrafiltration vs reverse osmosis comparison guide.

 UF Membrane Vs Nanofiltration